ST99999990/Maunga-Club-assement/README.md

 commit - #7 - added more text to the main page (index) commit - #8 - added footer
-commit - #9 - tested to see if all buttons and images appeared and worked on index page
+commit - #9 - tested to see if all buttons and images appeared and worked on index page commit - #10 - added snow to all pages